DanielTakeshi/IL_ROS_HSR/README.md

 2. Collect and understand the data.

-    - The easiest way to understand the data is by running: `python scripts/check_raw_data.py` as that will give us statistics as well as save images that we can use for later.
+    - The easiest way to understand the data from my scripts is by running: `python scripts/check_raw_data.py` as that will give us statistics as well as save images that we can use for later.
     - Also do `python scripts/data_augmentation_example.py` to check data augmentation, for both the depth and the RGB images (check the code to change settings).

-Be sure to adjust paths for the above scripts, which use the slow `/nfs/diskstation` storage.
+3. Here are the versions of each dataset:

+    - `white_v01`: my first attempt, collected via Fetch, at the rough location Michael was using.

 ### Training